 When we’re part of a team, we’re involved with a complex structure.
 A team is a machine with multiple moving parts, and all those parts have to work in unison.
 We can use research to fix problems, but more importantly, we need to understand why these problems are occurring to begin with.

 If we know the reasons behind team dysfunction, we can both fix the issues and make sure they don’t happen again.
 But we need to look in the right places.

-My research surfaced four reasons for a team’s dysfunctionality.
+My research surfaced 4 reasons for a team’s dysfunction.

 1. Your team is cross-functional.

 On paper, cross-functional teams seem like a good idea.
 They ostensibly allow a company to make the most of its workers.
 However, when Behnam Tabrizi surveyed 95 cross-functional teams for a Harvard Business Review piece, he discovered that a whopping 75% of the teams were dysfunctional.

 Tabrizi used 5 criteria for measuring a team’s dysfunction: